Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/03-filedir.md

 teaching: 0
 exercises: 0
 questions:
-- "How can I move around on my computer?"
+- "How can I move around the file system on the computer?"
 - "How can I see what files and directories I have?"
-- "How can I specify the location of a file or directory on my computer?"
+- "How can I specify the location of a file or directory on the computer?"
 objectives:
 - "Explain the similarities and differences between a file and a directory."
 - "Translate an absolute path into a relative path and vice versa."
 - "Construct absolute and relative paths that identify specific files and directories."
-- "Use options and arguments to change the behaviour of a shell command"
+- "Use options and arguments to change the behaviour of a shell command."
 - "Demonstrate the use of tab completion, and explain its advantages."
 keypoints:
 - "The file system is responsible for managing information on the disk."